FranzKnut/agent/README.md

 The authors of Agent find the above state of affairs frustrating for a [subfield of technical AI Safety](https://medium.com/@deepmindsafetyresearch/building-safe-artificial-intelligence-52f5f75058f1) with low-hanging fruit.
 RL and IRL research needs a well-documented platform for intepreting agents that is functional across standard workflows.
 An API you can integrate into your new or existing RL model training code in minutes.
 A dashboard that gives you temporal control and deep visualizations out of the box.

 The purpose of Agent is to accelerate progress in deep RL/IRL intepretability.
-We are very interested in perspectives from the intepretability, deep RL/IRL, and AI Safety communities.
-Please share your feedback through GitHub issues.
+We are very interested in perspectives from people in the intepretability, deep RL/IRL, and AI Safety communities.
+Please share your feedback through [GitHub issues](https://github.com/andrewschreiber/agent/issues/new).

 # Prototype demo (with sound)